minfux/website/content/blogs/wireless-split-keyboard/index.md

 ### Resistors and reset button

 Next I soldered on the resistors R1 and R2.
 I also soldered on the reset button in this step.
-This lets you to enter bootloader mode by quickly pressing the button twice in succession, allowing you to flash the firmware again.
+This lets you enter bootloader mode by quickly pressing the button twice in succession, allowing you to flash the firmware again.
 If you press it once, you can reset the controller's connection.
 This is handy if you are experiencing connection issues.

 ![Resistors and reset switch](img/resistor-and-reset.jpg "*Resistors R1, R2 and reset switch soldered on.*")